sora-xor/sora-docs/src/unstuck-bridge-tx.md

 # How to Unstuck SORA→ETHEREUM Transactions

 ::: info
 This guide is written by the community member "Frasier Man" and reviewed by the SORA team.
-If you want thank Fraiser man, please donate to: `5D4pKyFNRjU8yoYKgiH1UqrjzayjCkttt82HsAdwQ6FTsQyv`
+If you want to thank Fraiser man, please donate to: `5D4pKyFNRjU8yoYKgiH1UqrjzayjCkttt82HsAdwQ6FTsQyv`
 :::

 ### Use This Guide If: